RIKSOF/sea-plugin/README.md

 ## 🤖 AI Assisted Development
-sea-webpack-plugin was developed with the help of AI, enabling the team to complete a fully functional release in just 8 hours.
+sea-plugin was developed with the help of AI, enabling the team to complete a fully functional release in just 8 hours.

 ## 🐳 Using the Docker (Code-Signing)
 This plugin ships with a Dockerfile to facilitate cross-plafrom code signing for your SEA builds.
 You can find this Docker configurations in the `code-sign` folder: